 By Paul Ben-Itzak

-To receive the complete article, first published on November 24, 2003, subscribers please contact publisher Paul Ben-Itzak at firstname.lastname@example.org.
+To receive the complete article, first published on April 27, 2004 and featuring excerpts from DI reviews of Homer’s performances around the world and comments from Homer and colleagues, subscribers please contact publisher Paul Ben-Itzak at firstname.lastname@example.org.
 Not a subscriber?
-Subscribe to the Dance Insider & Arts Voyager for just $29.95/year ($99 for institutions gets full access for all your teachers, students, dance company members, etc.) by designating your PayPal payment in that amount to email@example.com, or write us at that address to learn how to pay by check.
+This week you can subscribe to the DI for one year at the discounted rate of $20, 33 percent off the regular rate.
+Just designate your PayPal payment in that amount to email@example.com, or write us at that address to learn how to pay by check.
 Subscribers receive full access to the DI/AV Archive of 2,000 exclusive reviews by 150 leading critics of performances and art on five continents from 1998 through 2015.
-You can also purchase a complete copy of the Archives for just $49 (individuals) or $109 (institutions) Contact Paul at email@example.com.

 By Paul Ben-Itzak